Android Central Verdict

 Like most VPN services, CyberGhost has a set number of subscription plans to choose from, ranging from one month up to three years.
 If you'd just like to give CyberGhost a try, there's a 24-hour trial with no credit card or payment required.
 This is strictly a paid VPN service with no long-term free option available.

 To get the most for your money, the three-year subscription is where you'll want to turn.
-You're billed $99 once every three years, which equals out to about $2.75 per month with two months free.
+You're billed $87.75 once every three years, which equals out to about $2.25 per month with three months free.

-If you'd rather not commit to such a long subscription — don't forget there is a 45-day money back guarantee — there's also a two-year deal billed once at about $89, a one-year deal billed once at about $72, or a one-month deal billed once at about $13.
-Considering the three-year deal is only $10 more than a two-year deal and $17 more than a one-year deal, you can see CyberGhost is trying hard to sign people up for the long haul.
+If you'd rather not commit to such a long subscription — though don't forget there is a 45-day money back guarantee — there's also a two-year deal billed once at about $84, a one-year deal billed once at just under $48, or a month-to-month plan at $13 per month.
+Considering the three-year deal is only a few bucks more than a two-year deal and not too much more than a one-year deal, you can see CyberGhost is trying hard to sign people up for the long haul.

 Nothing out of the ordinary here, and in general you're going to pay less than popular competitors like ExpressVPN and NordVPN for the long-term plans.
 For the short-term monthly plan, you will pay more here.